Babak's Oriental Carpets

 The most commonly found ground colors are ivory and bright red.
 These two colors also occur in the designs along with light and dark blue and yellow.
 As is often the case in Persian carpets, the borders are limited in proportion to the whole carpet.
 They are classic borders with a central band and two flanking guards.
 The serrated-leaf border is quite common in Afshar Dehajs.
 This demonstrates once again the northerly origin of the Afshar tribe.
 The other motifs often include a decoration formed by a succession of diamond shapes in different sizes.

 Price Range and Value:

 Afshars are generally considered among the finest examples of nomadic weaving emanating from the south-east region of Persia.
-The diversity and inventiveness of their designs is legendary, and the finest Afshars possess an unparelleled primitive majesty.
-Afshars are exceptionally good buys, and the better, more finely knotted examples can almost be guaranteed to become collectable in the future.
+The diversity and inventiveness of their designs is legendary, and the finest Afshars possess an unparalleled primitive majesty.
+Afshars are exceptionally good buys, and the better, more finely-knotted examples can almost be guaranteed to become collectable in the future.
 As with all oriental rugs, this is less true of poorer quality items, but nevertheless, all Afshars can be considered reasonably good investments.

 For any further questions please call us at: (250) 480-7114